ivankelly/bookkeeper-tutorial/README.md

 Node count: 16
 ```

-To interact with zookeeper, we’ll use the curator recipes library rather than the stock zookeeper one.
+To interact with zookeeper, we’ll use the [Curator](https://curator.apache.org/) client rather than the stock zookeeper client.
 Getting things right with the zookeeper client can be tricky, and curator removes a lot of the pointy corners for you.
-In fact, curator even provides a leader election recipe, so we need to do very little work.
+In fact, curator even provides a leader election recipe, so we need to do very little work to get leader election in our application.

 ```java
 public class Dice extends LeaderSelectorListenerAdapter implements Closeable {